paddyw11/paiges-books/README.md

     -   __Feature 15 - Shopping Basket__

-        Users can add books they intend to puchase in the shopping basket page.
-Users can continue shopping and their books will be retained in the basket until they are ready to complete the checkout.
+        Users can add books they intend to purchase in the shopping basket page.
+Users can continue shopping, and their books will be retained in the basket until they are ready to complete the checkout.

         <br><strong>Fig-15-A.  Shopping Basket</strong><br><br>
         ![F15 Shopping Basket](documentation/media/images/features/f15-shopping-basket.png)

     -   __Feature 16 - Checkout__

         When the user is ready to complete their purchase they can navigate to the checkout page and enter the delivery details and billing details.
-If they have saved their personal detials the form will be pre-populated (see Feature 14).
+If they have saved their personal details the form will be pre-populated (see Feature 14).
         Payments are securely handled by Stripe's widgets in the site.
 Webhooks are used to ensure that transactions are handled correctly in the case of any problems encountered during payment processing.

         <br><strong>Fig-16-A.  Checkout</strong><br><br>